CastawayLabs/lamp-docker/readme.md

  - Nginx routing host:80 to a port opened by docker (see below)
 3. Run the docker image
  - If you have a mysql instance running, and want to link it to the container, see section below.
- - `docker run -d --name "domain.com" -p 8080:80 -v /home/websites/domain.com:/var/www CastawayLabs/lamp-docker`
+ - `docker run -d --name "domain.com" --hostname "domain.com" -p 8080:80 -v /home/websites/domain.com:/var/www CastawayLabs/lamp-docker`

 Linking MySQL
 -------------